 Denial is not a strategy

-Dealing with a disease like dementia and especially Lewy Body Dementia require getting early attention and diagnosis.
-The effect of not openly seeking help is self-doubt, depression, inward and outward anger and just plain frustration.
+Dealing with a disease like dementia and especially Lewy Body Dementia or Alzheimer’s require getting early attention and diagnosis.
+The effect of not openly seeking help is and living with self-doubt, depression, inward and outward anger and just plain frustration.

 Early diagnosis is critical